kahkengwong/CEP-IP_Framework/README.md

 - Modeling *TRPM4* with GAMs, optimizing *k*, $\lambda$, and $\gamma$ (manually set, affecting $\lambda$, and validated qualitatively and quantitatively).
 - Ensuring interpretability through validation and visualization.

-Key findings include robust *TRPM4* modeling with validated parameters and detailed GAM, PRSS, and REML mechanistic insights.
+Key findings include *TRPM4* modeling with validated parameters and detailed GAM, PRSS, and REML mechanistic insights.
 A manuscript is in preparation for a Q1 journal (target: April 2025), with results shared here upon acceptance.

 ---